MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

   `System.Management.Automation.OutputRendering` enum with the values:

   - `ANSI`: ANSI escape sequences are always passed through as-is.

+    > [!IMPORTANT]
+    > You should use **ANSI** mode when redirecting output to a file or the
+    > pipeline that's intended to be executed downstream.
+This ensures that
+    > the output isn't altered.
+Using any other mode alters the output by
+    > removing ANSI escape sequences, which may change the execution behavior.

   - `PlainText`: ANSI escape sequences are always stripped so that it's only plain text.
   - `Host`: This is the default behavior.
 The ANSI escape sequences are removed